rspber/TFT_eSPI_light/README.md

    like drawPixel or readPixel.

-2. Already implemented protocols and drivers are provided by TFT_Stack from tsdesktop, TFT_Stack consists of directories: gfx, tft, drivers and protocols, setup and env are also part of it.
+2. Already implemented protocols and drivers are provided by TFT_Stack from tsdesktop, TFT_Stack consists of directories: gfx, tft, and protocols, setup and env are also part of it.

 3. Parallel 8 bit: PIO write, GPIO read/write, SPI: read/write, PIO read/write are available.